junxit/us-congress-bills-114/metadata.md

 - 2016-06-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 253 - 144, 2 Present (Roll no. 296).(text: CR H3677)
 - 2016-06-10 — Resolution provides for consideration of H.R.
 4775, H. Con.
 Res.
 89, and H. Con.
 Res.
 112.
 - 2016-06-10 — The previous question was ordered pursuant to the rule. (consideration: CR H3683)
+- 2016-06-13 — Received in the Senate and referred to the Committee on Finance.